curtisalexander/saspyrilia-sandbox/README.md

 In order to prevent leaking secrets into the Docker container, the username and password values are expected to be passed into the Docker container via the `ODA_USER` and `ODA_PASSWORD` environment variables.
 The environment variables may be set globally or on a per-run basis (my preference).

 ### Docker Build
-In order to build the Docker image, build from the [Dockerfile](Dockerfile).
+In order to build the Docker image, utilize the repo [Dockerfile](Dockerfile).
 Assuming one is in the `saspyrilia-sandbox` directory, run the following.

 ```
 docker build --tag saspyrilia-sandbox .